cheblin/AdHoc-protocol/README.md

 }
 ```
-Other **none public** top-level file `class` denoted the hosts/nodes that participate in information exchange.
+Other **none public** top-level file `class` denoted the host/node/device/unit that participate in information exchange.
 The `implements` java keyword denotes the list of the desired target programming languages for the particular host.

-Each participant can have several interfaces thru which they exchange the information with others.
+Each participant can have _several_ interfaces thru which they exchange the information with others.
 Interfaces are expressed with java `interface` keyword.

-Every interface can contain multiply packs: minimal transmitted information unit.
+Every interface can contain multiply packs, minimal transmitted information unit, that host can **RECEIVE** and handle thru this interface.
 Packs are denoted with `class` construction inside the interface.
 Pack `class` fields are denoted exact information it contains.